Can You Use a Different Golf Ball When Putting? (Explained!)

 The thing that I realized is that they are not.
 They are simply marking them (I hope).

 The rule of thumb in golf is that you are supposed to play the original ball as it lies.
-That is exactly the case with balls on the green and why you cannot switch them.
+That is exactly the case with balls on the green, which is why you cannot switch them.

-But you can mark your ball and replace it on green.
+But you can mark your ball and replace it with green.
 You cannot switch it out for a different ball, though.
-There are special circumstances, such as if you lose a ball, where you can put a different ball in play.
+There are exceptional circumstances, such as losing a ball, where you can put an extra ball in play.

-This is the only scenario, though, where swapping a golf ball mid-hole is allowable.
+However, this is the only scenario where swapping a golf ball mid-hole is allowable.

 Is it OK to pick up a ball to clean it?

-This one is kind of iffy as the USGA rules are insanely specific.
+This one is iffy, as the USGA rules are insanely specific.

 Anytime you “lift” your ball, you are allowed to clean it unless you meet any of the following:

-- You need to lift the ball for almost any other reason other than identifying it.
+• You need to lift the ball for almost any reason other than identifying it.

 But I will leave the rules linked here so you can check it out.

-When you are putting on the green, the golf ball that you are using will make a difference.
+When you put on the green, the golf ball you are using will make a difference.

-Each golf ball is going to be unique in its design, its make-up, wear and tear from use, etc.
+Each golf ball will be unique in its design, make-up, wear and tear from use, etc.

-The more you are using a ball, the more it is going to get worn down.
+The more you use a ball, the more it will get worn down.

 If you were to swap out the original ball on the green for a brand new one each time, you would be at a competitive advantage.